{\lambda}-SecAgg: Partial Vector Freezing for Lightweight Secure Aggregation in Federated Learning: Introduction

-Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We discover a novel research direction that efficiently reduces the costs of SAP and propose an instance without incurring additional communication overhead or harming accuracy and security in both semi-honest and active adversary settings.
-It reduces the entries processed in SAP while ensuring the aggregation of all entries in the original vector, which means it can compress the computation overhead of SAP to approximately $\frac{1}{\lambda}$ of the original ($\lambda$ is the compression factor).
-Moreover, it brings up to $32.3\times~(\lambda=100)$ additional communication enhancements for HE-based SAP. \item We propose several extensions to \sysname\ to support the consistency of user inputs, aggregation result verification, and enhanced privacy when adversaries possess prior knowledge.
-These extensions, coupled with its inherent decoupling from SAP and relaxed security assumptions, allow for seamless integration with various SAP to address challenges such as erroneous aggregation, model inconsistency attacks, and multi-round privacy breaches. \item Extensive experiments show the portability and effectiveness of our proposal.
-We select $8$ baselines encompassing $6$ types of SAP for a comprehensive cost comparison, which is largely unexplored in most research endeavors. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose the PVF without incurring additional communication overhead or harming security.
+It reduces the entries processed in SAP while \textbf{ensuring the aggregation of all entries in the original vector}, which means it can compress the computation overhead of SAP to approximately $\frac{1}{\lambda}$ of the original.
+Moreover, it brings up to $32.3\times~(\lambda=100)$ additional communication enhancements for HE-based SAPs thanks to the decreased number of ciphertext entries. \item We propose the disrupting variables extension to \sysname\ to avoid potential privacy leakage. \item Extensive experiments show the effectiveness of our proposal.
+We include $7$ baselines encompassing $5$ types of \textbf{masking schemes} for a comprehensive overhead comparison, which is largely unexplored in most research endeavors and reaffirms the high portability of \sysname. \end{itemize}